Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-survey-2020.html.markdown

 Of the 6,856 people who took the pledge, 558 (8%) responded to the survey.

-Generally, people in the older age bracket took the pledge, with two-thirds of respondents aged 50+.
+Generally, people in the older age bracket completed the survey, with two-thirds of respondents aged 50+.
 The majority of respondents (nearly two-thirds) had taken a flight within the last five years, and over half said they would usually take between one and three return flights in a typical year.

 The majority of respondents heard about the pledge through social media.
 A large majority cited environmental concerns as their reason for taking the pledge, and the overwhelming majority said they would take the pledge again.